borbware/unity-basics-course/unity-basics/1-the-unity-interface.md

     * the squares in the center: move along a plane
   * ***E***: Rotate Tool
   * ***R***: Scale Tool
-  * those are the most important ones
+  * those were the most important ones, but there's also:
   * ***T***: Rect Tool
     * Alternative Scale Tool
   * ***Y***: Move+Rotate+Scale